-The point at which a body’s weight balances equally in all directions is the centre of gravity.
+The point at which a body’s weight balances equally in all directions is the center of gravity.
 The total weight of an object is concentrated at this point.
-Our total weight from the centre of gravity does not travel downwards through the skeleton, i.e. it does not spread down and across structures.
-Gravity pulls our weight downwards in a straight line directly to the centre of the earth.
+Our total weight from the center of gravity does not travel downwards through the skeleton, i.e. it does not spread down and across structures.
+Gravity pulls our weight downwards in a straight line directly to the center of the earth.
 The line of gravity at the earth’s surface is more or less 90° to the surface.

 Our weight is due to gravity.
 Without gravity we would have no weight, i.e. we would be weightless.
 Gravity is a field force: it doesn’t change; the pull of gravity remains the same whether you have your feet on the ground or not.
 Newton described gravity as ‘The Universal Constant’ and it has an effect on our bones and joints and activates our upwards supporting reaction in response.

-Ground Reaction Force (no, not a gardening programme)
+Ground Reaction Force (no, not a gardening program)

 The supporting reaction force of the earth is equal and opposite of our weight.
 The difference between the supporting force and the force due to gravity is that the supporting force is a contact force; there has to be physical contact in order for a supporting reaction to take place.
 Gravity, on the other hand, is a field force and is unchanging; it remains the same whether there is contact or not.
 It is necessary that our body’s structure (skeleton) have actual physical contacts, such as that between the feet and the ground, in order for the reaction of support to happen.